Digital-Data-Co/forge-docs/src/administration-guide/api.md

 #### Through the web interface (since 2.14)

-You can create and manage your API tokens via the Semaphore web UI:
+You can create and manage your API tokens via the Forge web UI:

 <img style="aspect-ratio: 1920/1440" src="https://www.semaphoreui.com/uploads/v2.14/tokens.webp">